dgraph-io/dgraph-docs/content/graphql/subscriptions/index.md

 }
 ```

-Since the `queryUserTweetCounts` query has a `@withSubscription` directive, it will be added to the `subscription` type,
+Because the `queryUserTweetCounts` query has a `@withSubscription` directive, it
-allowing users to subscribe to this query.
+will be added to the `subscription` type, allowing users to subscribe to this query.

 ## Authorization with Subscriptions

 Authorization adds more power to GraphQL subscriptions.
-You can use all the features of authorization that are there for queries.
+You can use all of the authorization features that are available when running queries.
 Additionally, you can specify when the subscription automatically terminates (the "timeout" of the subscription) in the JWT.

 ### Schema